-If the Ogema chooses to sit on the Interim Oversight Task Force, he or she may serve as Chairperson of the Interim Oversight Task Force at his or her election.
-In the event the Ogema chooses to not sit on the Interim Oversight Task Force or as Chairperson, the Ogema shall appoint another Member of the Interim Oversight Task Force, who is a member of Tribal Council, to act as Chairperson.
+If the Ogema chooses to sit on the Oversight Task Force, he or she may serve as Chairperson of the Oversight Task Force at his or her election.
+In the event the Ogema chooses to not sit on the Oversight Task Force or as Chairperson, the Ogema shall appoint another Member of the Oversight Task Force, who is a member of Tribal Council, to act as Chairperson.
 Any appointment made under this subsection shall require approval by Tribal Council.

-The Position of Vice-Chairperson shall be filled by a member of Tribal Council duly seated on the Interim Oversight Task Force.
+The Position of Vice-Chairperson shall be filled by a member of Tribal Council duly seated on the Oversight Task Force.

 Licensing as Primary Management Officials.
-All Members of the Interim Oversight Task Force are hereby designated as Primary Management Officials, and shall possess and maintain a Gaming License issued by the Gaming Commission or other Gaming Regulatory Agency of the Tribe.
-The Interim Oversight Task Force shall not be empowered to act under this Ordinance until seven (7) Members of the Interim Oversight Task Force possess at least a temporary Gaming License.
+All Members of the Oversight Task Force are hereby designated as Primary Management Officials, and shall possess and maintain a Gaming License issued by the Gaming Commission or other Gaming Regulatory Agency of the Tribe.

 Bond or Insurance.
-The Tribal Council may elect to secure a bond and/or insurance covering activities of Members of the Interim Oversight Task Force.
-All Members of the Interim Oversight Task Force shall cooperate fully with the Tribe to secure bonding and/or insurance covering his or her activities as a Member of the Interim Oversight Task Force.
+The Tribal Council may elect to secure a bond and/or insurance covering activities of Members of the Oversight Task Force.
+All Members of the Oversight Task Force shall cooperate fully with the Tribe to secure bonding and/or insurance covering his or her activities as a Member of the Oversight Task Force.

 Prohibited Classes.
-The following individuals shall be prohibited from serving as a Member of the Interim Oversight Task Force:
+The following individuals shall be prohibited from serving as a Member of the Oversight Task Force:

-Any person who previously held a seat on the Board of Directors or Interim Oversight Task Force and who was removed for good cause.

-Any person previously disqualified from serving on the Board of Directors or Interim Oversight Task Force.

 Any person sitting as a Commissioner on the Little River Band of Ottawa Indians Gaming Commission or other Tribal Gaming Regulatory Agency.

 Any person employed by any Gaming Enterprise.